CNES/aviso-fes/docs/source/pyfes.rst

   points.
 Optional, default: ``lon``.
 * ``amplitude``: the name of the netCDF variable containing the amplitude of the tidal constituents.
 Optional, default: ``amplitude``.
+* ``dynamic``: The list of the waves to be considered as part of the given altlas (evaluated dynamically from the model).
+The wave declared in this list will be considered as part of the model components and will be disabled from the admittance calculation and and in the long-period equilibrium wave calculation routine (``lpe_minus_n_waves``).
+Optional, default: ``[]``.
 * ``phase``: the name of the netCDF variable containing the phase of the tidal constituents.
 Optional, default: ``phase``.
 * ``epsilon``: the tolerance used to determine if the longitude axis is periodic